Three tips to protect our members from romance scams

 • First and foremost, we work to know our members, and have a firm understanding of their normal spending patterns.
 For example, if an elderly member comes into our branch all of a sudden and requests to send a wire transfer to an individual in Nigeria, and this is not normal and expected activity for him/her, we don’t just facilitate the transaction.
 We stop and question it.
 (And yes, this may seem as if we are getting a little nosey.)
 We ask the member what the nature of the relationship is between him/her and the overseas beneficiary and inquire about the intended purpose of the payment.
 If the member’s explanation is vague, doesn’t make a lot of sense, or if the member becomes defensive, we will be on high alert that he/she may be a victim of a romance scam.

-• Third, we will go with our gut.
+• Third, we work to protect our member's best interest.
 If, after speaking to our member, something still doesn’t feel right about the situation, then it probably isn’t.
 We want to protect the monetary interests of all our members, and will probably not send the wire.

 Please be aware and protect yourselves